- 4 large starchy potatoes, such as Idaho

 - 4 large portobello mushroom caps, wiped clean with damp towel

 - 1 1/2 pounds, 6 pieces or 1 package, boneless, skinless chicken thighs

 - Coarse black pepper

-- 2 Anaheim or poblano chiles, seeded and thinly sliced
+- 2 cubanelle (Italian light green peppers), seeded and thinly sliced

 - 1 medium red onion, thinly sliced

 Drain potatoes then return them to the hot pot to evaporate some of the water content.
-Add the reserved garlic and scallion mixture to the potatoes along with the sour cream and start smashing away with a masher.
-Add in 1/4 cup to 1/2 cup milk to get potatoes to desired consistency then mash in cheese.
-Season-up the mashed super skins with salt and pepper, to your taste.
-Pile up the mashed super skins on a platter, top with steak hash.
-Yum-o!
+Add the reserved garlic and scallion mixture to the potatoes along with the ricotta, 1/2 cup milk and grated cheese and smash away to combine potatoes with cheeses and milk.
+Season the super-mashers with salt and pepper.